 Some resources, such as user profile or persona, are better served hosted in the Horizon Cloud Service tenant.
 A utility server, housed in the Services Zone, is a Windows-based server that provides resources for the services supporting the Horizon Cloud Service infrastructure.
 In addition to user profile and persona data, utility servers can also be configured to deliver Active Directory, VMware User Environment Manager™, DHCP, DNS, and File Services.
 Some services may require purchasing additional storage.

 Figure 2 shows a typical Horizon Cloud Service with Hosted Infrastructure deployment with the network connections between end users, environment, and the Horizon Cloud Service.
 You can choose whether to allow end users to access their cloud-hosted virtual desktops through the Internet or only when they are on the corporate network.

 Figure 2: Typical Horizon Cloud Service with Hosted Infrastructure Deployment Model

-Integrating User Persona and Applications into the Virtual Desktop
+Integrating User Persona into the Virtual Desktop